2008–09 Liga III

-The 2008–09 Liga III season was the 53rd season of Liga III, the third tier of the Romanian football league system.
+The 2008–09 Liga III was the 53rd season of Liga III, the third tier of the Romanian football league system.
+The season began on 15 August 2008 and ended on 5 June 2009.

 The winners of each division got promoted to the 2009–10 Liga II season.
 There were also two playoff tournaments held at neutral venues involving the second placed teams, one with those from series 1, 2 and 3, the other with those from series 4, 5, and 6.
 The winners of the playoffs also got promoted to the 2009–10 Liga II season.

 The bottom three from each division were relegated at the end of the season to the Liga IV.
 From the 15th placed teams, another three were relegated.
 To determine these teams, separate standings were computed, using only the games played against clubs ranked 1st through 14th.